shawnduong18/Champs-Seoul-Player-Performance-Analysis/README.md

 ![alt text](https://github.com/shawnduong18/Player-Performance-Analysis/blob/82c88c2d8de1a79c8b9e7b7c327364be36ca48fc/Visuals/Round%20Differential.png)

 - Q1.2 To determine how involved a player is with their team's success, we use a metric called KAST % (Kill, Assist, Survive, Trade Percentage).
 This is calculated by the number of rounds a player fulfil's one of these actions divided by the total rounds they play.
-KAST is binary in which the player either had impact or had zero impact in a given round.
+KAST is binary in which the player either had impact or had zero impact.
 The graph below displays the KAST % of every player that qualified for playoffs.

 ![alt text](https://github.com/shawnduong18/Player-Performance-Analysis/blob/main/Visuals/KAST.png)